Concepts Learned Visually by Infants Can Contribute to Visual Learning and Understanding in AI Models: Introduction

-We refer to the version that uses human-like decomposition of concepts as the ‘cognitive’ model, and the standard, end-to-end training as the ‘naive’ model.
-We compare the cognitive and standard approaches along two main directions: one is the performance of the trained models, and the other is a comparison of what was learned and represented in the two types of models.
+We refer to the version that uses human-like decomposition of concepts as the ‘cognitive’ model, and the standard, end-to-end training, as the ‘naive’ model.
+We compare the cognitive and standard approaches along two main directions: one is the performance of the trained models, and the other is a comparison of what was learned and represented in the two types of model.
 Briefly, in terms of model performance, the results show that the use of early concepts in the learning of new concepts leads to better learning (higher accuracy) and more efficient learning (requiring less data).
 In terms of the learned concept representations, the results show that when the concepts are learned in a human-like manner, the emerging representation is more useful, as measured in terms of generalization to novel data and tasks.
-In the final discussion, we examine the possible source of the differences (decomposition and early concepts) and potential implications of the findings to the training of artificial models.

-The main contributions of this work are as follows: \begin{itemize} \item Our study is the first (as far as we know) to test the potential computational advantage of a basic characteristic of infants’ learning in terms of systematically using a range of early-acquired concepts in the learning of subsequent, more complex ones. \item We show that the infant-like learning model (in the sense above) reaches better performance on a test task in terms of accuracy as well as efficiency (size of the training set). \item We show evidence that the use of early-learned concepts in the learning of more complex ones plays a role in shaping the final representations produced during the learning process. \end{itemize}
+We next examine the performance of a range of current large models in tasks that involve the use of animacy and goal attribution in predicting future human behavior.
+Using a novel human test, we identify limitations of current models in this task.
+In a final discussion, we examine how early-emerging concepts, incorporated in a hierarchy of concepts, may contribute to better learning.
+We propose two sources to this contribution – the discovery of useful fundamental concepts, and the role of early concepts in the decomposition of the learning task into simpler components.
+Finally, we consider the potential benefits of incorporating early human conceptual structure into large vision-language models.
+The main contributions of this work are as follows: \begin{itemize} \item Our study shows the computational advantage of systematically using a range of early acquired visual concepts in the learning of subsequent, more complex ones. \item We show that our human-like learning model contributes to the performance of standard models in terms of accuracy, efficiency and generalization. \item Using a new human experiment, we show limitations of current vision-language models in predicting human behaviour in a visual task. \item Based on our results, we propose a specific way of improving vision-language models by training their visual component on early human visual concepts. \end{itemize}